 - A new phenomenon.
 Trans people have existed throughout history and some societies have developed special social roles for them.
 Notable trans people have included the Ancient Egyptian monarch Hatshepsut and the Roman emperor Elagabalus.

 - About sexuality.
-Trans people can be straight, gay or bisexual like anybody else.
+Trans people can be straight, gay, bisexual or asexual, like anybody else.
 Sexual orientation and gender are separate things.
 Although some trans people end up in the sex industry, often because they can’t find work elsewhere, the majority want the same things from love and relationships as anyone else.

 - About disguise.
 People who transition do so in order to let their bodies more accurately reflect the way they feel on the inside, not to pretend to be something they’re not.
 A trans woman who is broad shouldered or muscular hasn’t ‘failed’ any more than any other woman whose body falls outside conventional beauty standards.